The Chennai kaleidoscope

 Fort St. George is is the first British fort built in India in 1644 (More Details).
 Our destination was at the museum housed in the campus.
 There were statues, paintings, portraits, coins, artifacts, et al from the British era.

 Our next destination was at a monument dedicated to poet-saint Thiruvalluvar.
 There is a 101-feet high temple chariot, just like we have in many South Indian temples.
-A view from top of the lawns and the city skyline in the backdrop.

 Next stop was at the Adyar Snake Park.
 I had never been to a snake park before.
 And I had a notion of it in my mind.
 Kind of 'a well full of hissing snakes, crawling all over each other'.
 But to my relief, it was much saner than that.